 by Arden Igleheart

 Graciela Vidal’s coworkers knew she was a bit of a tree-hugger.
-Last Wednesday, they learned on the news she was more than that.
+Last Wednesday, they learned she was more than just that.

 “My story from Fox 13 aired on the news while I was at work,” Vidal said.
 “And a lot of people I work with knew that I was vegan and I was all about the environment but I guess they didn’t realize how far I go on a daily basis.
 When they saw my story, they were like ‘You really do all that?’”